20 Things You Didn’t Know About Camilla, Duchess of Cornwall

 She may not be queen

-Although in the past it’s been suggested Prince Charles might step aside and pass the throne to his son Prince William, that seems unlikely now.
-As Penny Junor’s recent book, The Duchess, asserts, Camilla has actually strengthened the monarchy: “She has given Charles belief in himself that he’s never had before, and that has made him much more likable and therefore much more popular,” Junor writes.
+As Penny Junor’s book, The Duchess, asserts, Camilla has actually strengthened the monarchy: “She has given Charles belief in himself that he’s never had before, and that has made him much more likable and therefore much more popular,” Junor writes.
 “The public wants to engage with him again.
 And she has made that happen.”
-But what title will Camilla take when Charles becomes king?
+But what title will the Duchess of Cornwall take when Charles becomes king?
 Although Charles said in a 2010 interview with NBC’s Brian Williams, “We’ll see won’t we?
 That could be,” when asked if she’d be queen, the official word when the couple married was she would be Princess Consort upon Charles’ ascension to the throne.
-But, that statement was removed from their official website, leading to some reports that she’ll become Queen Consort—or even just Queen—after all.
+But, that statement was removed from their official website, leading to some reports that she’ll become Queen Consort after all.